-Are slow reimbursements hurting your employees and your business?
+Slow reimbursement: Is it hurting your employees and your business?

-First of all, what do we mean when we say ‘slow reimbursement’?
+First, what do we mean when we say ‘slow reimbursement’?
 From an employee's point of view, slow reimbursements are repayments that happen outside the normal pay cycle.
 At a minimum, you want to avoid the messy situation where an employee gets stuck paying interest on their personal card for business spending because there has been a lag in reimbursement.
 A timely and efficient process for reimbursing your employees is crucial to their engagement, well-being, and ultimately, your company's growth.

 We’ve unpacked the three common ways slow reimbursement processes are hurting your employees and your business — plus a simple way you can change this.

-1. Eroding employees' personal finances
+1. Slow reimbursement erodes employees' personal finances

 2. Compromises employee relationships

 What do slow repayments say to your employees?
 First, it says, “your financial wellbeing isn’t a priority for us”.
-This can have a flow-on effect through the company, as company culture and feeling valued at work are primary reasons people join or leave a business.
+Which can have a flow-on effect through the company, as company culture and feeling valued at work are primary reasons people join or leave a business.
 From the employee perspective, the speed of reimbursement says a lot about management.
-If you expect your employees to carry the financial burden, it is a short step in their minds before further trust is broken.
+If you expect your employees to carry the financial burden, it is a short step in their minds before trust is broken.

 A simple and clear reimbursement process will combat many of these concerns.
 This could be expense management software or, even better, the use of company credit cards.
-By doing this, you are working to alleviate employee concerns, so they are confident to make purchases on behalf of the business in order to do their jobs.
+By doing this, you are working to alleviate employee concerns, so they are confident to make purchases on behalf of the business to do their jobs.

-3. Causes employees to be less productive
+3. Reimbursement hassles cause employees to be less productive

-One of the hardest things to measure in a workplace is productivity; however, financial stress undoubtedly has a negative impact.
+One of the hardest things to measure in a workplace is productivity; however, financial stress has a negative impact.
 According to a study by Financial Health Network, 78% of employees with high financial stress say it impacts them even more than work, family, or health-related issues.
 Slow reimbursements contribute to this stress and can be a distraction throughout the workday.

-Both of these situations are less than ideal — you want your employee to be able to purchase what they need to get the job done, and not have to spend hours getting their money back.
+Both of these situations are less than ideal — you want your employee to be able to purchase what they need to get the job done and not have to spend hours getting their money back.
 Similarly, you want your managers and financial team to be empowered to make quick approvals on spending, so they can spend their time focusing on more important things.

 Let’s eliminate expense reimbursements

-Archa is a company that ticks all of these boxes – a spending solution that lets you instantly issue multiple cards to all of your employees.
+Archa is a company that ticks all of these boxes – a spending solution that lets you instantly issue multiple cards to your employees.
 Automation is a win for all – employees and employers.
 So if you want to spend less time doing financial admin and more time focused on your work, speak with an expert to learn how Archa can help you do just that.